LastAdequateCoder/SoftWarEvolution/README.md

 # Cobol Interpreter

 Done by
-Kirill Fedorov
+1. Kirill Fedorov
-Grigory Baranov
+2. Grigory Baranov
-Danila Koryugin
+3. Danila Koryugin

 ## Description
-This project is designed to interpret COBOL code.
+This project is designed to interpret BabyCOBOL code.<br>

 It is recommended to avoid using one letter variables, as interpreter can missmatch them with the keywords in the Cobol.

 ## Installation